Andynism/COMP472-A1/README.md

 - pandas
 - matplotlib

-2. Run any of the following models in the IDE of your choice:
+2. Place the sample datasets in the datasets folder

+3. Use the command `python src/<filename>` to run one of the models.
+Possible filenames are:
 - gnb.py
 - base-dt.py
 - best-dt.py
 - perceptron.py
 - base-mlp.py
 - best-mlp.py

+4. View the output file in the output folder